Faleidel/fused-canvas/README.md

     scrollCtrlAction: "zoom", // Can be scroll or zoom
     fitToScreen: true, // If true the canvas will fit to the screen on init
     yScaling: 1, // The scaling of the y axis, is used to compress the y axis when using dagre layout
-    //possible values are "TB", "BT", "LR", "RL" or null
+    // possible values are "TB", "BT", "LR", "RL" or null
     // null will do no automatic layouting.
 TB means top to bottom, BT means bottom to top, LR means left to right and RL means right to left
     dagre: null,
 });

+// Elements can be added after the initialization of the canvas like this const box3 = document.createElement('div');
+box3.classList.add('fused-canvas-component');
+box3.textContent = 'Basic box 3';
+fusedCanvas.container.appendChild(box3);

 /*
 createFusedCanvas returns an object with the following properties: